NIKHCODE/climate-signal-lab/_posts/2026-06-03-article4-what-drives-emissions.md

 **Urban Population Percentage**

-This one surprises people.
-Urban areas are often thought of as polluted and carbon-heavy.
+This one surprised me.
+Our general perception is that Urban areas are polluted and carbon-heavy.
 But at the per-capita level, cities are actually more efficient.
 People in dense cities share infrastructure, use public transport, live in smaller spaces, and travel shorter distances for daily needs.
 Rural populations in large countries often drive long distances, live in larger and less energy-efficient homes, and have fewer alternatives to private vehicles.

 The relationship is further complicated by what kind of urbanization is happening.
 Dense European cities produce very different emissions patterns than sprawling car-dependent American suburbs.

 **Industry Share of GDP**